marketcalls/sketchmaker/README.md

    - Flux Pro Ultra for aspect ratio control
    - Flux Lora for custom model support
    - Flux Realism for enhanced realism
+   - Recraft V3 for style and color control
 6. Select additional parameters:
+   - For standard models:
-   - Artistic style
+     * Artistic style
-   - Image size or aspect ratio
+     * Image size or aspect ratio
-   - Model-specific settings
+     * Model-specific settings
+   - For Recraft V3:
+     * Choose from 24 predefined styles
+     * Add/remove colors using the color picker
+     * Set image dimensions
 7. Click "Generate" to create your artwork
 8. Download your image in your preferred format (WebP, PNG, or JPEG)
 9. View all your generated images in your personal gallery